Static & Fatigue

 The hydraulic fluids that we test with include MIL-H-83282, MIL-H-81722, MIL-H-5606, DTE 24, and a range of ROYCO fluids of various compositions.
 Pressure testing using Skydrol is also available.

-If hydraulic pressure testing is required for part certification, we have experience testing to the many hydraulic pressure test standards, such as AMS-2620C for proof pressure testing.
-Impulse testing to ARP-1383 is also possible.
+If hydraulic pressure testing is required for part certification, we have experience testing to the many hydraulic pressure test standards.
+DTB tests to AMS 2615 (supersedes AMS 2620E, which is cancelled) for proof pressure testing.
+Impulse testing to ARP1383 is also possible.
 In smaller assemblies, we have achieved pressurization rates of 100,000 PSI/sec.
 Additionally, we have conducted hydrostatic pressure tests on numerous components, such as landing gear, coolant manifolds, hydraulic actuators, and large shipboard hydraulic components.

 Cyclic hydraulic pressure tests can reveal unforeseen stress concentrations around ports and mounting geometry on vessels and fittings.
 To evaluate these stresses, we can instrument your assembly with strain gages, or we can conduct periodic non-destructive inspections for cracks and track their growth to provide data for life predictions.